 Parts per million (ppm) or milligrams per liter (mg/L) One part per million corresponds to a single penny in \$10,000.
 Parts per billion (ppb) or micrograms per liter (ug/L) One part per billion corresponds to a single penny in \$10,000,000.
-Parts per trillion (ppt): One part per trillion corresponds to a single penny in \$10,000,000,000.
+Parts per trillion (ppt) or nanograms per liter (ng/L): One part per trillion corresponds to a single penny in \$10,000,000,000.
 NTU Nephelometric turbidity is a measure of the clarity of water.
-Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
+Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
 Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCL's are set close to the MCLG's as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.
 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminant.
-N/A Not Applicable Picocurie per liter (pCi/L) A measure of radioactivity in water.
-Variances & Exemptions (V/E) State or EPA permission not to meet an MCL or Treatment technique under certain conditions.
-Mrem/year Millirems per year (a measure of radiation absorbed by the body).
+N/A Not Applicable